Lymphoma-Hodgkin lymphoma-Causes-Symptoms-Diagnosis-Staging-Allopathic and Homeopathic Treatment-Dr Qaisar AhmedDr Qaisar Ahmed MD, DHMS.

 There are several types of allopathic treatment combinations for NHL, some at different stages.

-• Chemotherapy and combination therapy.
+• Chemotherapy and combination therapy,

-• Radiation therapy (usually combined with chemotherapy).
+• Radiation therapy (usually combined with chemotherapy),

-• Stem cell transplantation.
+• Stem cell transplantation,

-• Watch-and-wait.
+• Watch-and-wait,

-• Some allopathic doctors may suggest participating in a clinical trial (experiments with new drugs and new drug combinations or new approaches to stem cell transplantation).
+• Some allopathic doctors may suggest participating in a clinical trial (experiments with new drugs and new combinations or new approaches to stem cell transplantation).

 Homeopathic treatment for Lymphoma

-With allopathic treatment, patients with fast-growing non-Hodgkin lymphoma can be cured, while patients with slow-growing non-Hodgkin lymphoma, treatment may keep the disease in check for many years, while with Homeopathic treatment all types of lymphoma and cancers are treatable.
+With allopathic treatment, fast-growing non-Hodgkin lymphoma can be cured; while slow-growing non-Hodgkin lymphoma, treatment may keep the disease in check for many years, while with Homeopathic treatment all types of lymphoma and cancers are treatable.
+Here are very few of Homeopathic medicines for lymphoma and cancers treatment:

 Arsenic Album

-Debility, exhaustion, and restlessness.
+A profoundly acting remedy on every organ and tissue.
+Many different types of cancers, lymphomas etc. Debility, exhaustion, and restlessness.
 Peculiar irritability of fiber, irritable weakness.
 Burning, tearing and/or needle like pains.
 Green foul discharges.
-Pains and burning.
 Anemia and chlorosis.
 Degenerative changes.
-Gradual loss of weight.
-Reduced refractive index of blood serum.
+Weight loss.
 Malignancy of diseases.
-Liver and spleen enlarged and painful.
+Hepato and splenomegaly.
 Ascites and anasarca.
 High temperature.
 Epithelioma of lips.
-Throat swollen, edematous, constricted, burning, unable to swallow.
 The diphtheritic membrane dry and wrinkled.
 Enlargement of esophageal glands.

 Arsenic iodide

 Persistently irritating, corrosive, fetid, watery discharges.
 Mucous membrane red, angry, swollen, itches and burns.
 Swelling of tissues within the nose.
 Hypertrophied eustachian tube and deafness.
 Senile heart, myocarditis and fatty degeneration.
+Arteriosclerosis.
 Lip epithelioma.
 Breast cancer.

+Psoriasis.
 Nasal discharge.
 Catarrhal conjunctivitis and blepharitis marginalia.
 Throat dark, purplish, swollen, edematous; red and glassy.
 Racking cough, profuse greenish expectoration.

 Natrum Muriaticum